- 9 min read

 I keep seeing teams talk about agents as if the core challenge is orchestration.
 Which planner should we use?
 How many tools should be exposed?
 Should the model reflect before acting?
 Should we give it scratchpads, tasks, memory, sub-agents?

 Fine.
 Some of that matters.
-But I am genuinely tired of sitting in architecture reviews where the entire security model is “the system prompt says not to do bad things.”
+But I’m genuinely tired of sitting in architecture reviews where the entire security model is “the system prompt says not to do bad things.”

-If your agent can read a Jira issue, open a repo, inspect docs, browse a site, and post back into your systems, then your real design problem is not “can it plan?”
-It is “how big is the blast radius when the plan is based on poisoned context?”
+If your agent can read a Jira issue, open a repo, inspect docs, browse a site, and post back into your systems, then your real design problem is the blast radius when the plan is based on poisoned context.

 There are already numbers on this.
 Autonomous agents now account for more than one in eight reported AI breaches.
-And 31% of organisations do not even know whether they had an AI security breach last year.
-That is the state of things.
+And 31% of organisations don’t even know whether they had an AI security breach last year.
+That’s the state of things.

 That blast radius expands very quickly: